How to Plant a Tree with Blue Water Baltimore

 Remove excess loose soil.

-If pre-dug, the auger may have dropped a lot of extra soil back into the hole.
+Our machines may have dropped a lot of extra soil back into the hole.
 Use your shovel to scoop this out if needed.
 On the other hand, your hole may be too deep and you might just need to push some of it back into the hole.
 Note: Keep your grass & soil piles close to the hole for easier access and don’t step on them or compact them.
 This makes back filling easier later on.

 How to use your shovel safely: